 The N690 Cobalt Stainless Steel is made in Austria by a company known for making steel that can be made into sharp knives and surgical instruments.
 This steel is very similar to 440C steel, and it has 1.07% carbon content.
 N440C steel has a carbon content ranging from .95 – 1.07 percent.
-The N690 is a high end stainless steel with an alloy that is common in many good knives.
+The N690 is a high-end stainless steel with an alloy that is common in many good knives.
 It is a durable knife steel that is wear resistant.
-It is also very hard steel.
+It is also a very hard steel.

 How N690 Compares

 N690 is sometimes compared to 440C steel.
-Many knife makers do not believe that 440C is a the best steel for comparison to the N690.
-The 440C steel is a high-chromium stainless steel.
+Many knife makers do not believe that 440C is the best steel for comparison to the N690.
+The 440C steel is high-chromium stainless steel.
 Knives made of 440C steel are easy to resharpen, and it is an excellent steel for its price and performance.
 (See the top 3 dive knives).

 The N690 is a good steel and it is very similar to the VG10 from.
 One prominent knife maker gave the steel a variety of knife makers’ tests.
 The results were good.
 They now have access to large sheets.
-Knife makers consider the VG10 from Japan to be a better steel for comparison than the 440C.
+Knife makers consider the VG10 from Japan to be better steel for comparison than the 440C.
 Its overall performance and ability to hold an edge is superior.
 (Read our machete review).

 Manufacturing N690 Steel